alfert/propcheck/README.md

 end
 ```

 From PropCheck 1.3.0 onwards, we require at least Elixir 1.7 since in Elixir 1.11 function `get_stracktrace()` is deprecated.
 ## Changes

 Relevant changes are documented in the [Changelog](changelog.html), on [GitHub
 follow this link](CHANGELOG.md).

 ## Basic Usage and Build Configuration
-PropCheck allows to define properties, which automatically executed via `ExUnit`
+PropCheck allows to define properties, which are automatically executed via `ExUnit`
 when running `mix test`.
 You find relevant information here:

 * Details about the `property` macro are found in `PropCheck.Properties`,
 * Details about how to specify the property conditions are documented in
   `PropCheck`,
 * The basic data generators are found in `PropCheck.BasicTypes`,
-* For property testing of state-based systems take a loot at
+* For property testing of state-based systems, take a look at
   `PropCheck.StateM.ModelDSL` for the new DSL (since PropCheck 1.1.0-rc1),
   which is a layer on top of `PropCheck.StateM`.
 * The new targeted property based testing approach (TBPT) employing an automated